modernben/forge-docs/1.0/resources/databases.md

 ## Create a Database User

+You can create extra database users through the Forge dashboard.
+To do so, you'll need to provide the username, password and also select the databases that the new user can access.

 ## Changing the Root / Forge Database Password

+To reset the `forge` database user password, you may use the password reset functionality.

 ## Connecting to a Database GUI Client